erickson-figueroa/python-basic-guides-notebooks/README.md

 # python-basic-notes-noteboooks
-notebooks about some basic notes of python 3
+notebook about basic notes and code examples of python 3